 - Select the feature to add the raster to.

 You can use the interactive Select tool or select the record in the attribute table.

 - On the Map tab, click on the Attributes button.

 - In the Attributes pane, click the Load Content button for the Raster field.

-This will open the Load Raster Data dialog box.
+The Load Raster Data dialog box opens.

 - Browse to the raster that you want to add.